Born and raised in Los Angeles, Ryan Lee Wong lives in Brooklyn, where he connects Asian American movement histories to the present.

 Ryan organized the exhibitions Serve the People at Interference Archive and Roots at Chinese American Museum.
 He has presented talks at Brooklyn Museum, Boston Museum of Fine Arts, Asia Art Archive, Independent Curators International, and numerous universities.
 He has worked as an exhibitions administrator at the Metropolitan Museum, Assistant Curator at Museum of Chinese in America, and Managing Director for Kundiman.
 He currently serves on the Board of the Jerome Foundation.

 He regularly writes arts criticism and exhibition reviews for outlets such as Hyperallergic, T Magazine, and the Village Voice, and has contributed to catalogues or anthologies for the New Museum, Temporary Art Review, and Social Practice Queens.

 Ryan is currently a Fiction MFA student at Rutgers-Newark.
-His writing explores intergenerational stories, activism, cultural codes, diaspora, and historical upheaval.
+His writing explores intergenerational stories, activism, diaspora, and historical upheaval.
 A Kundiman Fellow, he has received residencies from Virginia Center for Creative Arts, VONA, and Provincetown Fine Arts Work Center.